Hilary Duff: 2000–2003: Mainstream success, Lizzie McGuire, and Metamorphosis

-In 2003, Duff earned a co-starring role in the children's action comedy film Agent Cody Banks with Frankie Muniz.
-Scott Foundas of Variety called Duff's performance "charming", and thought she was "sidelined with little to do much of the time."
+In March 2003, Duff featured in the children's action comedy film Agent Cody Banks with Frankie Muniz.
+Scott Foundas of Variety called Duff's performance "charming", but thought she was "sidelined with little to do much of the time".
 The same year, Duff reprised her role as Lizzie McGuire for The Lizzie McGuire Movie.
-The film saw her also portraying the character of Isabella Parigi, an Italian pop star who McGuire is later mistaken for.
 Duff recorded the original song "What Dreams Are Made Of" for the film's finale, which was later included on the film's soundtrack.
-She also recorded the single "Why Not"; the song became a top-twenty hit in Australia and New Zealand and was her first song to chart worldwide.
+She also recorded the single "Why Not", which charted within the top 20 in Australia, the Netherlands, and New Zealand.
 The soundtrack to The Lizzie McGuire Movie went on to be certified Platinum in Canada and 2× Platinum by the RIAA.

 Duff released her second studio album, Metamorphosis, in August 2003.
-The album received mixed reviews from contemporary music critics but went on to reach the top of the Billboard 200 chart in the United States.
-The album became a major hit for Duff, selling over five million copies within its first two years of release.
-The album sold over three million copies in the United States, becoming her highest selling album to date and earning a 3× Platinum certification from the RIAA.
+The album received mixed reviews from contemporary music critics.
+In the United States, it went on to reach the top of the Billboard 200 chart.
+The album became a major success for Duff, selling over five million copies within its first two years of release.
+Metamorphosis sold over three million copies in the United States, becoming her highest selling album to date and earning a 3× Platinum certification from the RIAA.
 The album spawned the successful singles "So Yesterday" and "Come Clean".
 "So Yesterday" achieved Platinum status in Australia and "Come Clean" received a Gold certification from the RIAA in the United States.
 "Come Clean" was used as the theme song to the MTV series Laguna Beach: The Real Orange County.
 Metamorphosis earned Duff multiple awards and nominations following its release.
 Duff further promoted the album with the Metamorphosis Tour that ran from November to December 2003.
 Later that year, Duff co-starred as one of the twelve children of Steve Martin and Bonnie Hunt in the family comedy Cheaper by the Dozen, which remains her highest-grossing film to date.
 Slant Magazine reviewer Nick Schager wrote that Duff "does nothing more than look perky and stylish."